-Considering the projected decrease of over 44% of living biomass by ~2100, warming associated to the projected increases in the frequency and intensity of thermal stress events on tropical reef ecosystems will cause persistent changes in reef diversity, community structure and functioning.
+Considering the projected decrease of over 44% of living biomass by ~2100, warming associated to the projected increases in the frequency and intensity of thermal stress events on tropical reef ecosystems will cause persistent changes in reef diversity, community structure and ecosystem functioning.
 Our projections suggest that tropical reef ecosystems will be severely impacted by increasing temperatures through biomass declines, mainly of reef fish and benthic suspension/deposit feeding invertebrates, which are predicted to occur gradually by the end of the 21st century both under the medium and high greenhouse gas emissions scenarios (RCP 4.5 and RCP 8.5).
 These changes will shift the trophic structure from a bottom-driven to a middle-driven shape, with the majority of fish biomass concentrated in mid-trophic position.
-Losing carnivorous and herbivorous fishes from the reefs increases the relative abundance of macroalgae and algae turfs, which in turn may enhance the microbial loop, leading to a strong degrading the food web and changing energetic pathways.
+Losing carnivorous and herbivorous fishes from the reefs, increases the relative abundance of macroalgae and algae turfs, which in turn may enhance the microbial loop, leading to a strong degrading to the food web and changing energetic pathways.
 These changes will affect the ecosystem functioning, leading to a less stable and diverse ecosystem, potentially hampering the services provided by these ecosystems.
 To the best of our knowledge, this is the first theoretical demonstration of community-level biomass shift for a tropical reef ecosystem under ocean warming.
-Ocean acidification, disturbance in nutrient cycles, pollution, and fisheries are also important threats to reef ecosystems that could be further explored within this general framework generalized model ofwe propose for tropical reef ecosystems.
+Ocean acidification, disturbance in nutrient cycles, pollution, and fisheries are also important threats to reef ecosystems that could be further explored within this general framework generalized model that we propose for tropical reef ecosystems.

 Materials and methods